 When considering applications for subdivision and development, the Alberta Energy Regulator (AER) will be consulted regarding setbacks.
-Energy and utility companies should be encouraged to combine pipe and utility lines into single corridors to protect public health and safety, and avoid fragmentation of land.
+Energy and utility companies should be encouraged to combine pipelines and utility lines into single corridors to minimize public risk and safety and minimize land fragmentation.